mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 We could have each told our lawyers what we wanted and had them hash it out, but lawyers get expensive fast &mdash; mine was $550/hr.

 Lawyers also slow down the process.
-The buyer and I could usually arrange to meet within one business day, whereas arranging a meeting with both of our lawyers would probably take a week.
+The buyer and I could usually arrange to meet within one business day, whereas it would have taken a week to arrange a meeting with both of our lawyers.
 For a process that already felt long at three months, every day mattered.

 When the buyer and I ran into disagreements in the contract, we'd first talk one-on-one.
 In these conversations, my goal was to go past the terms in the contract and find out the underlying need.